yt-koike/MediaMTX-py/README.md

 # How to use

-1. Clone this repository
-2. execute `pip install .` in the cloned directory.
+Execute `pip install git+https://github.com/yt-koike/MediaMTX-py` to install this package.

 After installation, you can use MediaMTX like as follows.